Why older people should be getting online

 In early 2015, Age UK launched a campaign based on the idea that "no one should have no one".

 They said 2.9 million people aged 65 and over feel they have no one to go to for support or help; of these 39% say they feel lonely, and 20% say they feel completely forgotten about.

 Almost 70% of those Age UK spoke to said feeling they were a part of other people's lives made them happier.

-And yet a paper [pdf] published by the Department for Communities and Local Government in 2011, Understanding digital exclusion, had already shown the value of the Internet in reducing feelings of social exclusion, particularly by providing access to email and social networking sites.
+This kind of benefit isn't new; a paper published by the Department for Communities and Local Government some time before 2011, Understanding Digital Exclusion, had already shown the value of the Internet in reducing feelings of social exclusion, particularly by providing access to email and social networking sites.